devsecopsmaturitymodel/DevSecOps-MaturityModel/USAGE.md

 # Dimensions

-In the following the dimensions and corresponding sub dimension are described.
+This section describes the various dimensions and the corresponding sub dimension.

 The descriptions are highly based (mostly copied) on the [OWASP Project Integration Project Writeup](https://github.com/OWASP/www-project-integration-standards/blob/master/writeups/owasp_in_sdlc/index.md).

 ## Implementation

-The dimension Implementation covers topic of "traditional" hardening of software and infrastructure components.
+This dimension covers topic of "traditional" hardening of software and infrastructure components.

 There is an abundance of libraries and frameworks implementing